-- The USBL and SONAR system needs to be compatible (mountable) on the ROV. - 2.
-The SONAR needs to be forward looking with a data feed to the operator. - 3.
-The conditions of operations for the mission will be currents up to 0.9 m/s, water depth of 180 m, and water temperature as low as -1.8 C. - 4.
-All equipment must operable in all weather conditions. - The Contractor must identify the in-air temperature limit of all equipment. - 6.
+- 4.1.
+The USBL and SONAR system needs to be compatible (mountable) on the ROV. - 4.2.
+The SONAR needs to be forward looking with a data feed to the operator. - 4.3 The conditions of operations for the mission will be currents up to 0.9 m/s, water depth of 180 m, and water temperature as low as -1.8 C. - 4.4.
+All equipment must operable in all weather conditions. - 4.5.
+The vendor must identify the in-air temperature limit of all equipment. - 4.6.
 The ROV (with USBL and SONAR) must be capable of reaching and working at a water depth of 180 m.
-Tether will need to be sized accordingly so the ROV can work continually in the environmental conditions listed on point 3, technical specifications). - 7.
-Contractor will need to ensure that the packaging is suitable for transport and manipulation by two people on board the vessel. - 8.
-The Contractor shall be responsible for mechanical and electrical repairs, maintenance, replacement parts, and servicing of all equipment rented.
-Users shall incur no cost where equipment fails to operate. - 9.
-The Contractor shall be responsible for supplying any additional equipment (cables, tag lines, etc.) to complete the deployment and recovery of the rented equipment. - 10.
-During the mission, it is expected that the ROV and associated systems will be deployed and operational for a minimum of 12 hours per day.

-- 11. Preventive maintenance and daily service is to be performed after daily operations, outside of working hours or after operations have been suspended for the day. - 12.
-All expenses for shipping, travel and accommodations must be included in the quote (not billed to GOC separately). - 13.
+Tether will need to be sized accordingly so the ROV can work continually in the environmental conditions listed on point 3, technical specifications). - 4.7.
+The vendor will need to ensure that the packaging is suitable for transport and manipulation by two people on board the vessel. - 4.8.
+The contractor will be responsible for mechanical and electrical repairs, maintenance, replacement parts, and servicing of all equipment rented.
+Users shall incur no cost if equipment fails to operate. - 4.9.
+The contractor shall be responsible for supplying any additional equipment (cables, tag lines, etc.) to complete the deployment and recovery of the rented equipment. - 4.10.
+During the mission, it is expected that the ROV and associated systems will be deployed and operational for a minimum of 12 hours per day. - 4.11.
+Preventive maintenance and daily service is to be performed after daily operations, outside of working hours or after operations have been suspended for the day. - 4.12.
+All expenses for shipping, travel and accommodations must be included in the quote (not billed to GOC separately). - 4.13.
 Trained personnel may use the equipment to perform work as required.

-5. Hours of Work:
+5. Hours of Work